marufsharia/MSMovie-Manager/README.md

 # MSMovie-Manager
 ================================MS Movie Manager==================

-This is a simple MS Movie Manager which I was made using java.
+MS Movie Manager is a simple Movie Managing database system using this you can easily manage your movie as well as various kind of video files which I was made using java.
 ==========Simple Feature (version: 0.0.1)==============================
 	#)Add movie  name
 	#)Add movie  category
 	#)Add movie  cover photo